meilisearch/documentation/learn/configuration/settings.md

 The `typoTolerance` object allows you to:

 - enable or disable the typo tolerance feature with the `enabled` field
-- set the minimum word size for typos  with `minWordSizeForTypos`
+- configure the minimum word size for typos to be handled with `minWordSizeForTypos`
 - disable typos on specific words with `disableOnWords`
 - disable typos on specific document attributes with `disableOnAttributes`